checkedc/checkedc-clang/README.md

 out-of-bounds memory accesses.
 The Checked C specification is available  at the [Checked C repo](https://github.com/Microsoft/checkedc).

+## We are hiring!

+We have a senior software engineer position [available](https://careers.microsoft.com/i/us/en/job/509507/Senior-Software-Engineer).
+We are looking for someone wih compiler and language implementation experience who is passionate about making software more secure and reliable.

 ## Trying out Checked C

 Programmers are welcome to ``kick the tires'' on Checked C as it is being implemented.